La festa degli innamorati

 The Roman empire began with a tale of love—or, more accurately, lust—almost three millennia ago.
 The libidinous god Mars, smitten by the beauty of a Vestal Virgin, snuck into her temple in the town of Alba Longa to sleep with her.

 When the disgraced Vestal gave birth to twin boys, remarkable for their size and beauty, the evil tribal king ordered the infants thrown in the Tiber.
 The cradle containing the babies drifted downstream and washed ashore at the base of the Palatine hill.

 According to legend, a lupa (she-wolf) suckled the twins Romulus and Remus.
 However, their nursemaid may well have been human.
-Lupa was slang for prostitute, and brothels were called lupanari.
+Lupa was slang for prostitute, a nickname that, some say, referred to the wildness of their love-making.
 Several years ago archaelogists unearthed the lupercale, the sacred cave, decorated with seashells and colored marble mosaics, that may have sheltered the twins and served as a shrine for their worship.

 For centuries in this cave, on every February 15, Romans celebrated a fertility festival called the Lupercalia with the sacrifice of a goat.
 Priests sliced the goat’s hide into strips and dipped them in the sacrificial blood.
 Boys would run through the streets, gently slapping women with the goatskin strips to enhance their fertility in the coming year.

 Later in the day, all the young unmarried women in the city would place their names in a large urn.
 Rome’s bachelors each selected a name and became that woman’s sexual partner for the year in a sort of trial union that often led to marriage.